Goddard-Fortran-Ecosystem/pFUnit_demos/README.md

 ### Basic

-      This demo uses a variety of basic pFUnit assertions.
+      This demo uses a variety of pFUnit features to illustrate basic capabilities.

-### Fixtures

-      This demo is a bit more complex and uses test "fixtures" with setUp() and tearDown().
-Fixtures allow repeated initialization logic across tests in a suite and can help with releasing resources for failed tests.

 ### Parameterized

-      This demo is relies on some advanced pFUnit capabilities to extend TestCase
+      This demo is relies on some advanced pFUnit capabilities to demonstrate somewhat realistic parameterized test cases.

 ### MPI

       This demo uses pFUnit's parallel capabilities and includes some advanced cases with fixtures and parameterized tests.

+### fHamcrest

+      New and exciting way to write assertions.
+More extensible and provides better error messages for complex combinations.

 ### GNUmake